zapta/servo_adapter/README.md

 ## Highlights

-* Provides USB to SPI bridge.
+* Support up to 8 independent servo channels.
+* Hardware based 1us resolution servo PWM timing generation.
 * Supports Windows/Mac/Linux.
 * Uses low cost low cost off-the-shelf boards as adapters.
 * Does not require driver installation (it appears on the computer as standard a serial port).